-Cloud services work by streaming the chosen game to you, so it doesn’t matter if your system is too weak or if it is simply incompatible with the game.
-The Boosteroid plan we are subscribed to at the moment provides a maximum of 1080p resolution and 60 frames per second for our streams.
-You do need a decent Internet connection to get that resolution and frame rate, but the Internet requirements for Boosteroid really aren’t that high.
-Anyone with a 15 Mbps Internet and with lag less than 40 ms should be able to enjoy Hogwarts Legacy (and other games) through this service.
+Cloud services operate by streaming the selected game directly to your device, and eliminate concerns about system compatibility or performance restrictions.
+Our current Boosteroid plan offers a maximum streaming quality of 1080p resolution and 60 frames per second and while a decent Internet connection is generally necessary for this resolution and frame rate, the requirements for Boosteroid are quite reasonable.
+Anyone with a 15 Mbps Internet speed and latency below 40 ms should be able to enjoy Hogwarts Legacy and other games through this service.

-When we tested the game with Boosteroid, we made sure to use a mediocre wireless Internet with 25 Mbps speed and around 40 ms latency.
-Despite this, Hogwarts Legacy ran well on our M1 MacBook Air, save for a couple of instances, where lag spikes caused a brief drop in the resolution and a bit of stuttering.
-The stream quickly recovered, and we were able to continue playing uninterrupted.
+During our Hogwarts Legacy Boosteroid testing, we intentionally used a moderate wireless Internet connection with 25 Mbps speed and around 40 ms latency.
+Surprisingly, Hogwarts Legacy ran smoothly on our M1 MacBook Air, with only occasional lag spikes causing brief drops in resolution and minor stuttering.
+However, the stream quickly recovered, allowing us to continue playing without significant interruptions.

-What about Hogwarts Legacy with the Game Porting Toolkit?
+What about Hogwarts Legacy on Mac with the Game Porting Toolkit?

-Despite the disadvantages, we gave it a try and Hogwarts Legacy ran quite well in it.
-Using the same low settings and FSR set to Quality, we got around 35 FPS – a bit less compared to CrossOver, but still enough to have fun with the game.
-With the medium settings, our M2 Max machine managed around 20 FPS, which wasn’t great, so we didn’t spend much time testing this configuration.
+Despite these drawbacks, we gave it a shot, and Hogwarts Legacy ran reasonably well.
+With the same low settings and FSR set to Quality, we achieved around 35 FPS—slightly lower than CrossOver but still enjoyable.
+When we tried medium settings, our M2 Max machine reached around 20 FPS, which wasn’t ideal, so we didn’t explore this configuration much.

 Is Hogwarts Legacy playable on Mac with Boot Camp?

-The last method we’ll talk about is where you install Windows on your Mac using Boot Camp and then download and start the game from within the Windows partition.
-This method only works on Intel-based Macs, which is the main issue, because Intel Macs don’t have good GPUs and Hogwarts Legacy is a very graphically demanding game.
+Boot Camp is a method where you install Windows on your Mac and then run the game from within the Windows partition.
+Sounds straightforward, right?
+However, there’s a catch—it only works on Intel-based Macs.
+This limitation is significant because most Intel Macs lack powerful GPUs, and Hogwarts Legacy is quite graphically demanding.

-If you have such a Mac, Boot Camp actually becomes a viable method, because it pretty much guarantees you won’t come across any errors, bugs, or crashes, while trying to start and play the game (unless there are problems with the game itself).
-However, the setup process can take several hours, and you’ll need around 200 gigs of free space in order to accommodate both the game and the Windows installation.
+If you happen to own such a Mac, Boot Camp becomes a viable option because it significantly reduces the chances of encountering errors, bugs, or crashes while starting and playing the game (unless there are issues with the game itself).
+However, keep in mind that the setup process can be time-consuming, taking several hours, and you’ll need around 200 gigs of free space to accommodate both the game and the Windows installation.

-Despite being one of the most demanding games of 2023, Hogwarts Legacy is definitely playable on Mac and each of the available workarounds is viable in different situations.
-Overall, we’d say that cloud gaming is the most versatile option that we can recommend to all users, regardless of the type of Mac they have.
-Then there’s the CrossOver/Game Porting Toolkit alternative, which is not bad if you have a high-end Apple Silicon machine, but is not recommended to users with base M1 and M2 Macs and Intel-based Macs.
-Similarly, Boot Camp can be an okay option but only for users with powerful desktop Macs.
+Despite its demanding nature, Hogwarts Legacy is playable on Mac, and each workaround presents a viable solution for different situations.
+In summary, we’d label cloud gaming as the most versatile option, suitable for all users, regardless of their Mac type.
+The CrossOver/Game Porting Toolkit combo isn’t a bad alternative, especially for those with high-end Apple Silicon machines.
+Still, we wouldn’t recommend it for users with base M1 and M2 Macs or Intel-based Macs.
+Boot Camp, while an okay option, is primarily suitable for users with powerful desktop Macs.